builtbybianca/ai-resume-screener/README.md

 ## Why It's Built This Way

-**Scoring rubrics, not vibes.** The prompt forces Claude to score against explicit, job-relevant criteria with stated reasoning — making every decision reviewable.
+**Scoring rubrics, not vibes.** The prompt forces Claude to score against explicit, job-relevant criteria with stated reasoning, so every decision is reviewable.

 **Human-in-the-loop by design.** The tool ranks and explains; humans decide.
 No resume is rejected by the system.
-This was a deliberate governance choice made with HR leadership and legal review in mind.
+That was a deliberate governance choice made with HR leadership and legal review in mind.

 **Bias guardrails in the prompt.** The scoring prompt explicitly instructs the model to ignore name, address, school prestige, and employment gaps, and to score only against the stated criteria.

 ## Architecture